A Record Breaking Summer Fair

 TAG Rugby Champions for Two Years in a Row!

 School Improvement Priorities

 School improvement is what we all do every day at Globe.
 It is a continuous process.
 Each year we put together a school improvement plan which we call our School Development Plan (SDP) which has 3, 4 or 5 key targets for the next academic year.
 We choose our target areas by gathering information from a variety of sources.
-These include external evaluations of our work by OFSTED and the Local Authority, alongside our own extensive and detailed self-evaluation processes – our data analysis, staff appraisal processes, lesson observations, pupil progress meetings and surveys of children, parents and staff.
+These include external evaluations of our work by OFSTED and the Local Authority, alongside our own extensive and detailed self-evaluation processes – our data analysis, staff appraisal processes, lesson observations, book looks, pupil progress meetings and surveys of children, parents and staff.
 The targets draw on discussions Governors have had in our various Full Governing Body and Committee meetings.
 The targets often also reflect the national agenda for education.

-School Self-evaluation may lead to the plan being amended during the year.
+School self-evaluation may lead to the plan being amended during the year.

 We like to keep our School Development Plan brief and to the point in order that the key areas of development are always clear and understood by all.
 Each subject leader within our school has a subject action plan which supports the School Development Plan as well as making sure that all areas of learning are focused on regardless of whether they are a priority or not.